Fanny (2013 film)

-Fanny is a 2013 film adaptation of the 1931 play of the same name by Marcel Pagnol.
-It stars Daniel Auteuil, Victoire Bélézy, Raphaël Personnaz, Marie-Anne Chazel, Jean-Pierre Darroussin, Daniel Russo, Ariane Ascaride and Nicolas Vaude.
+Fanny is a 2013 French film adaptation of the 1931 play of the same name by Marcel Pagnol.
+The play was the second part in Pagnol's Marseille trilogy, which began with Marius (1929) and concluded with César (1936).
+The 2013 film stars Daniel Auteuil, Victoire Bélézy, Raphaël Personnaz, Marie-Anne Chazel, Jean-Pierre Darroussin, Daniel Russo, Ariane Ascaride and Nicolas Vaude.
 Auteuil also directed and wrote the screenplay.